omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 **Rationale**

-This message indicates how to withdraw money from a channel, by broadcasting an `Cia, i=1,2,...`.
+This message indicates how to withdraw money from a channel, by broadcasting a `Cna`, which is the latest commitment transaction in this channel.
 It comprises the following steps:

 1. Allice raises a request, to withdraw her money in P2SH, with her proof of her balance.
 2. Alice waits OLND to approval: